Key Takeaways

-Who Needs a Work Permit in Romania
+Who Needs a Romania Work Permit?

 Non-European Union (EU), European Economic Area (EEA), or Swiss Confederation citizens require a work permit to be employed legally in Romania.
 Employers must ensure that these individuals obtain the necessary authorization before commencing employment.
 However, citizens from EU/EEA countries and Switzerland enjoy the same labor rights as Romanian citizens and do not need a work permit.